cynthiarincon/cynthiarincon/README.md

 - 👀 I’m interested in creating fun projects and learning how to code!
 - 🌱 I’m currently learning SQL and Data Visualization with Tableau
 - 💞️ I’m looking to collaborate on brand new projects
-- 📫 You can reach me through my email: rinconcynthiaa@gmail.com
+- 📫 You can reach me through my email: rinconcynthiaa@gmail.com or my LinkedIn www.linkedin.com/in/cynthia-r-0299a2191
 - ⚡ Fun fact: I love being outdoors, reading, learning, and taking pictures!

 <!---